Drieger/iris-dataset-eda/README.md

 ![confusion_matrix_decision_tree](img/confusion_matrix_dt.png)

 This last one is the confusion matrix of the Decision Tree classifier.
 As it might be observed, the error happened when the model classified a _versicolor_ observation as _virginica_.

+## Evaluation

+Through this project, we analyzed and understood the distinct characteristics of three iris flower species: Iris setosa, Iris virginica, and Iris versicolor.
+We identified that Iris setosa was linearly separable from the other two, making its classification relatively straightforward.
+While Iris virginica and Iris versicolor also exhibited different characteristic distributions, they shared some overlapping values, which presented a greater classification challenge.

+To address this, we built several classification models (Decision Tree, Random Forest, SVM, KNN, and MLP) and evaluated their performance using a range of metrics (Accuracy, Balanced Accuracy, Precision, Recall, and F1-score).
+All models performed exceptionally well, achieving nearly perfect scores, with most metrics reaching 100%.
+The only exception was the Decision Tree Classifier, which misclassified a single sample in our test dataset.

+To further refine these models, future work could involve hyperparameter optimization using techniques like GridSearch or RandomSearch.
+Testing the models against a larger, more diverse dataset would also be beneficial.

+## Deployment

+This project does not deploy the model as a standalone application.
+However, all trained models have been serialized and are available in the `/models` folder.